Parent Peer Support Volunteers

 We recruit parents and guardians with a non-judgemental attitude who've experienced their own child's substance use.

-In particular, we encourage people from culturally and linguistically diverse backgrounds including Aboriginal people and Torres Straight Islanders to apply.
+In particular, we encourage people from culturally and linguistically diverse backgrounds including Aboriginal people and Torres Strait Islanders to apply.

 What do the Parent Peer volunteers do?